Zdravko93/Zdravko93/README.md

 ### 👨‍💻 Web Developer | Frontend Enthusiast | Lifelong Learner

-I'm a passionate **Web & Frontend Developer** focused on creating user-friendly, efficient, and visually appealing web applications.I love writing clean, scalable code and turning ideas into interactive experiences.
+I'm a passionate **Web & Frontend Developer** focused on creating user-friendly, efficient, and visually appealing web applications.
+I love writing clean, scalable code and turning ideas into interactive experiences.

-⚙️ **Note:** Some pinned projects are currently being refactored — updates are in progress to improve code quality and design.
-Thanks for your patience!
+⚙️ **Note:** Some pinned projects are being refactored — I’m improving code quality and design.
+Thanks for your patience and understanding!

 ### 🔧 **Tech Stack:**